meveo-org/meveo/meveo-admin-ejbs/src/main/java/org/meveo/service/technicalservice/wsendpoint/README.md

 This imply for instance that the parameters still contain the websocket session under the `WS_SESSION` key.

+For clients, if the implementation scripts set the `WS_RESPONSE`, a message is automatically sent back.

 ### onClose
 Whe the server is notified that the session is closes, `execute` method of the associated function with the parameters that resulted from the call to the function when opening and
 * `WS_EVENT` : "close"